mhowlett/confluent-kafka-dotnet/blog.md

 };
 ```

-A few of these are worth calling out:
+If you are new to how consumer groups work, go to [blog post](...).
+A few of these are worth calling out here:

+- **AutoOffsetReset**: This setting defines the offset to start consuming from *if there are no offsets already committed*.
+This is a common point of confusion.
+If there are already offsets committe,d this is ignored.

 - **EnableAutoOffsetStore**: Setting this property to `false` allows you to control when an offset is eligible to be committed via librdkafka's auto-offset-commit capability.
-This pattern is usually the best way to commit offsets, and we'll discuss why in more detail later.
+This pattern is usually the best way to achieve at least once semantics, and we'll discuss why later in this blog post.

 - **Debug**: Librdkafka has a `log_level` configuration property, but in practice this isn't very useful and so to avoid confusion, we don't expose it in the .NET strongly typed config classes.
 By contrast, the `debug` property is very useful.
 If you are experiencing problems with the client, you can use this property to enable verbose logging in contexts relevant to your problem, or simply set it to `all`.
 For more information, refer to the librdkafka [documentation](https://github.com/edenhill/librdkafka/blob/master/INTRODUCTION.md#debug-contexts).

-- **MaxPollIntervalMs**: This property (new in 1.0) specifies the maximum time between calls to a consumer's `Consume` method before it is assumed to have failed and thrown out of the consumer group.
-Since the function executed by our processor is user defined, this property is also exposed to allow for arbitrarily long running functions.
-If you're interested in the finer details of consumer liveness works, take a look at [KIP-62](https://cwiki.apache.org/confluence/display/KAFKA/KIP-62%3A+Allow+consumer+to+send+heartbeats+from+a+background+thread).

 Producer: